Past Grants

 May Court Club of Chatham

-To fund the QE II PS Breakfast Program and the Emergency Lunch Box Program in 19 schools.
+To fund the QE II PS Breakfast Program and the Emergency Lunchbox (ELB) Program that provides nutritious snacks to 19 schools in Chatham Kent.

 Merlin United Church Foodbank